michaelssavage/TastyTravel-3rdYearProject/functional_spec/functional_spec.md

 ![Area of Interest](images/areaOfInterest.png "System Architecture")

+Transport details will be returned to the user when the start option is selected.
+Information returned will include:
+* the required transport route and starting point for public transport.
+* expected time of arrival based to meeting point based on mode of transport.

 ##### _1.2 Business Context_
 _Demographic_: Our app will be suitable for a wide range of demographics, it will be
 suitable for people of all genders over the age of 13.